below knee prostheses (transtibial prostheses)

 Shaping the positive plaster cast model

 Shaping of the plaster residual limb model is one of the most important steps in the successful and comfortable fitting of the above knee prosthesis.
 The socket is literally the ‘’foundation’’ of the prosthesis.
-This is where the Proshetist’s skill and experience is of vital importance.
+This is where the prosthetist’s skill and experience is of vital importance.

 Fitting of a clear diagnostic prosthetic socket

 A clear, plastic diagnostic or ‘’test’’ socket is fitted to determine correct fit of the prosthetic socket and identify any areas that need adjustment.
 The diagnostic socket can be fitted to the remaining prosthesis components so that the socket fit can also be assessed during walking.
-The optimal alignment of the prosthesis can then also be determine.
+The optimal alignment of the prosthesis can then also be determined.